SushritPasupuleti/node-python-communication-tests/README.md

 ## Benchmarking

 We calculate `n` digits of pi through python.
-In my case I'll set n to `4000`

 ## Results